Concordium/concordium.github.io/source/mainnet/docs/smart-contracts/introduction.rst

         anybody with access to a node can verify, they can be very useful for ensuring agreement between parties.

-    .. tab:: What are smart contracts *not* for?
+    .. tab-item:: What are smart contracts *not* for?

         Smart contracts are a very exciting technology and people are still finding new ways to take advantage of them.